 When completing daily cleaning tasks, be sure to use clean tools and equipment to eliminate the risk of cross-contamination.

 - Establish a deep cleaning schedule.
 Daily cleaning helps maintain a visibly clean environment, but over time, dirt and germs accumulate in restrooms.
 To remove the dirt and germs and to establish an exceptional level of clean, facility managers should schedule deep cleanings on a periodic basis.
 Deep cleanings sanitize restrooms to revitalize fixtures and floors and remove lingering bacteria and dirt.

 Using a high-pressure cleaning method, service technicians break down buildup on restroom walls, floors, toilet and urinal areas, sinks, and mirrors.
 All surfaces are then treated with disinfectant, followed by a fresh-water rinse and extraction to completely remove contaminants from the building.
 After deep cleanings, restrooms are sanitized, surfaces look like new as old dirt and grime are eliminated, and day-to-day cleaning becomes easier.

 Restrooms are a critical component of a patron’s impression of a facility.
 Developing a comprehensive restroom program can quickly create favorable impressions that lead to customer satisfaction and retention.

-Dave Mesko is Senior Director of Marketing for Cintas with more than 16 years industry experience.
+Dave Mesko is senior director of marketing for Cintas Corp. with more than 16 years of cleaning-industry experience.
 For more information, please visit www.cintas.com/FacilityServices.